leocengia/SCI-repo/README.md

 > limited to the duration of the
 > guest's stay

+**Agent-normalized template text**

+This property does not provide extended parking.
+Parking is limited to the duration of the guest's stay

 **Important information**

 Ensure that 'Extended parking' is not ticked in the Parking module in Partner Central.

+<a id="template-078"></a>

 #### Template 78: Parking fee changing (192)